 Poodles are famous for their coats.
 They come in almost every dog fur color imaginable, including black, brown, apricot, white, grey, silver, and beige.
-They even come in more than one color, those Poodles are called Parti-colored or Phantom Poodles.

 There are a number of ways to manage a Poodles’ coat.
 You can use the most famous clip: the Continental.
 Poodles with the Continental cut are the fluffy, pom pom-festooned looking dogs you see in a show ring.
 It’s a very difficult cut to achieve and maintain.
 It’s also the clip that makes most people think Poodles look like silly, prissy dogs.

 More common is the Sporting Cut.
 (See Chanel in the pic at the top of this post.)
 The hair in a Sporting Cut contours, more or less, with a Poodle’s body.
 Other cuts include the English Saddle, the Modern, the Puppy, the Cupcake, the Teddy Bear, and the Dutch.
 Click here to learn about these cuts and more at the Animal Wised website.

 And here’s a handy diagram created by the folks at the Poodlefun website.

 Standard Poodles are not really known as dogs that bark excessively.
 The smaller versions, like many other smaller dogs, tend to bark more.

 UC Davis researchers Benjamin and Lynette Hart devised a system of ranking breeds along a line of thirteen different attributes.
 A score of one means that the dog in question was unlikely to exhibit a particular trait, a ten means that the dog had a high probability of demonstrating that quality.